-Although this last one rarely works, the American Animal Hospital Association (AAHA) has published information that does suggest that many dog breeds can shed more often if they are spending more time outdoors than indoors.
-Now, to be clear, we are not suggesting that you keep your Goldendoodle indoors at all times and there is only circumstantial evidence to suggest that this works but it may be something to look into depending on your situation.
+Although this final one seldom works, the American Animal Hospital Association (AAHA) has published data indicating that certain dog breeds may shed more often if they spend more time outside than indoors.
+To be clear, we are not advocating that you keep your Goldendoodle indoors at all times, and there is just circumstantial evidence that this helps, but it is something to consider depending on your circumstances.

-The general idea is that you can still take your Goldendoodle for its regular daily walks without issue but if your dog is used to sleeping outdoors then consider bringing it indoors and letting it sleep in a suitable cage or crate depending on the situation.
-We have seen a number of people report that they feel that this has helped their dog shedding situation but on the flipside of this, they usually almost always start to do the weekly grooming with a slicker brush at the same time that they restrict their dogs outdoors time so it is difficult to decide what is actually causing the change.
+We’ve had a number of people report that this has helped their dog’s shedding situation, but on the other hand, they almost always start doing the weekly grooming with a slicker brush at the same time that they limit their dog’s outdoor time, making it difficult to determine what is actually causing the change.

-As we touched on earlier in the article, your Goldendoodle will start to shed when its hormones tell them that it is time and there is nothing you are able to do about it.
-All dogs go through this exact same process with some breeds shedding year round and some breeds shedding seasonally depending on the breed.
-The issue with the Goldendoodle breed in particular is due to its liniage with it being based around a Golden Retriever and a Poodle hybrid with distinct blood lines and traits not yet having formed due to it being such a new breed.
+All dogs go through this process, with some breeds shedding all year and others shedding periodically, depending on the breed.
+The difficulty with the Goldendoodle breed in particular is due to its liniage, which is based on a Golden Retriever and a Poodle mix with unique blood lines and characteristics that have not yet established owing to the breed being so new.